potionz/bikesearch-cz-sk/README.md

-This is a scraper that runs on [Morph](https://morph.io).
-To get started [see the documentation](https://morph.io/documentation)
+Bike search over some cz / sk bike bazars.

-or you can run it on your own web server with index.php.
-You will have to rename scraper.py to bikesearch.py.
+You can run it on your own web server.
+Just clone repo into your /var/www/html (or whenever you have running webserver).